beertastic/vitltest/readme.md

 php artisan db:seed
 ```

+I had my htaccess file to ignore index.php.. as it standard.
+But as .htaccess files are not typically uploaded to GIT, I've included what I have, in my email.

+Buzz me if there are issues, BUT, uf you can see the form, but get network errors on the search, this is why.

 Finally, visit your home page of the URL previously set up in the first steps in your hosts file etc